rdlopes/nifi-open-nlp/README.md

 #### NLP training

-A new NiFi folder exists under `$NIFI_HOME/training` that contains `tweets.txt`, an example of training data for sentiment analysis on tweets (see [Documennt Categorizer](https://opennlp.apache.org/docs/1.9.1/manual/opennlp.html#tools.doccat)) taken from [this discussion](https://stackoverflow.com/questions/44781094/sentiment-analysis-with-opennlp) on StackOverflow.
+A new NiFi folder exists under `$NIFI_HOME/training` that contains `tweets.txt`, an example of training data for sentiment analysis on tweets (see [Document Categorizer](https://opennlp.apache.org/docs/1.9.1/manual/opennlp.html#tools.doccat)) taken from [this discussion](https://stackoverflow.com/questions/44781094/sentiment-analysis-with-opennlp) on StackOverflow.

 #### NLP model store